mascanho/RustySEO/README.md

 Authentication currently takes place server side, as such it is slightly more cumbersome when integrating with Google OAuth 2.0.
 This is particularly true for Google Search Console (GSC) and Google Analytics 4 (GA4)

-This authentication will be passed to the client side.
+This authentication will be passed to the client-side in the future.

 Use at your own risk, this software is new and under development.

-Why join the Navy when you can be a SEO engineer?

 ## Features